gwinn-github/lab-webservice/README.md

 lab assignment

 This git repo requires Docker installation

-The installs a web app service with Docker-Compse and exposes that app svc on port 5000
+Which installs a web app service with Docker-Compse and exposes that app svc on port 5000